Best Tools for Minecraft ARGs in 2026

 dCode.fr and CyberChef: Cipher Solvers, Not Generators

-What they do well: dCode.fr offers dozens of cipher types with encoding and decoding.
+What they do well: dCode.fr offers dozens of cipher types with both encoding and decoding.
 CyberChef provides a visual pipeline for chaining operations (encode to Base64, then Caesar shift, then reverse).
-Both are free and widely used by the ARG solver community.
+Both are free and widely used by the ARG community.

 Verdict: Useful for testing whether your cipher is solvable.
 Not useful for generating Minecraft-specific encoded content for your videos.